 Times are tumultuous.
 I have a lot of kids.
 Just some low level sibling rivalry can stir up a hornet’s nest.
 Most of the time I can handle it, but there are days when I just hang my head.
 There are other family members who will never be happy, people who run to trouble and seem to revel in discord.
 Family stress can be very tiring.
-Yet, still the words beckon, “be ye not troubled.”
+Yet, still His words beckon, “be ye not troubled.”

-And, finally, times are very tragic.
+And, finally, times are tragic.
 It has been a year of loss.
 Expected losses when death was seen coming, maybe even a relief; unexpected losses when death snatched a beloved before our eyes and unimaginable losses when death went on a rampage.
 There are no answers, no words, nothing to assuage the piercing and painful grief.
 “Be ye not troubled” seems so far away.

 Have a blessed Christmas Day.
+Be Ye Not Troubled.